Suhail082/Suhail082/README.md

 - 👋 Hi, I’m @Suhail082
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I've just made a collaboration with college frnds
 - 📫 You can reach me on insta Suhail-082
 - 🖇️ You can reach me on twitter Suhail_082